 Around that same time, I heard rumors of a couple of girls kissing in the bathrooms, and there was virtually zero speculation about them being bi.
 We thought they had to be doing it for the boys’ attention.
 These specific girls had always had boyfriends, which indicated to us all that they had to be doing it for attention.
 They couldn’t be bi because they’d always been with boys.

-As a quick side note, I’d encourage you to look at the inherent misogyny present in our society when we assume that anytime someone says they’re bi, it means they’re interested in men; i.e. bisexual men are really gay, and bisexual women are either going through an “exploratory” phase or doing it for men’s attention.
+As a quick side note, I’d encourage you to look at the inherent misogyny present in our society when we assume that anytime someone says they’re bi, it means they’re interested in men; i.e. bi men are really gay, and bi women are either going through an “exploratory” phase or doing it for men’s attention.
 My feminist soul cringes at the entire idea.
 I digress…

 Just a few short years later when I came to realize my bisexuality and the irony of it all, these pervasive stigmas began to appear to me like they never had before.
-I couldn’t help but wonder if I would have been able to figure myself out sooner if they hadn’t been floating around my head.
+I couldn’t help but wonder if I would have been able to figure myself out sooner if these stigmas hadn’t been floating around my head.
 My bisexuality has always been there, ever since I can remember.
 For every adolescent crush I had on a boy at school or an actor on my television, I can point to a girl or actress I felt the same way about.
-But perhaps, in my mind, I didn’t think I could be bi because the way I saw myself didn’t align with the way I saw bisexual folks.
+But perhaps, in my mind, I didn’t think I could be bi because the way I saw myself didn’t align with the way I has been conditioned to see bi folks.

 Out and proud at a campus drag show with my friend Beau, who was performing that night.

 It’s an odd thing to say – that I used to discriminate against other bi folks.
 But I did.
 I didn’t think bisexuality was sound or valid.
 That’s how I was taught.
 And I was taught wrong.
 It’s my hope that in sharing this regrettable part of my past that I can expose these false teachings and encourage those who may have been taught the same to reevaluate and advocate for better.
-For themselves and for bi youth all over the world.
+We should do this for ourselves and for bi people all over the world.